How to Add Social Media Icons to an Email Signature

 Tell viewers what your video is about and why they should watch.
 Keep the first couple of sentences engaging, as the rest might be hidden behind a "See More" link.
 Ask a question to encourage comments and add a link if you're trying to drive traffic somewhere.

 Tags work like keywords, helping Facebook's algorithm understand your video's topic.
 Add relevant tags related to your industry, the subject of the video, and your location.
-This helps Facebook show it to an audience that's likely to be interested.
+This helps Facebook show it to an interested audience.

 A thumbnail is the static preview image people see before they click play.
 This is your video's "first impression" and has a huge impact on your click-through rate.
 While Facebook will suggest frames from your video, always upload a custom thumbnail if possible.
 A great thumbnail is bright, clear, features a face, and might include easy-to-read text that teases the content.